Sure5991/Ecommerce-Operation-Analysis/README.md

 # 2. Data Extraction from excel sheets to MS-SQL

-Now from sheets in excel, data is extracted and inserted to master file for reporting and data analysis
+  Now from sheets in excel, data is extracted and inserted to master file for reporting and data analysis Monthly wise updated files are imported in SQL Server, then created tables for these format.
+  The stored procedure is created for executing the insertion of the data